savaserturk/flask-student-api/README.md

 # Flask REST API Demo

 This project demonstrates a simple REST API built with Python's Flask framework.
-The API performs CRUD (Create, Read, Update, Delete) operations on user data, which can be tested locally and deployed to Azure App Service for cloud hosting.
+The API performs CRUD (Create, Read, Update, Delete) operations on student data, which can be tested locally and deployed to Azure App Service for cloud hosting.

 ## Features

-- Retrieve all users
+- Retrieve all students
-- Retrieve a specific user by ID
+- Retrieve a specific student by ID
-- Create a new user
+- Create a new student
-- Update an existing user
+- Update an existing student
-- Delete a user
+- Delete a student

 ## Prerequisites